-In June 2021, Suzhou Gracell Biotech entered into a loan agreement with Suzhou Industrial Park Sub-branch of China Construction Bank, or China Construction Bank, under which Suzhou Gracell borrowed additional RMB6.1 million (US\$1.0 million) for a term of 12 months at a fixed annual rate equal to the one-year loan prime rate plus 0.5%.
+On December 30, 2022, Suzhou Gracell Biotech entered into a loan agreement with China Construction Bank, under which Suzhou Gracell Biotech borrowed additional RMB20.0 million (US\$2.9 million) for a term of 12 months at a fixed annual rate equal to the one-year loan prime rate plus 0.15%.
 We are required to make interest payments on the loan on a monthly basis and repay principal at the end of the loan term.
 The loan agreement contains customary covenants that, among other things, require Suzhou Gracell Biotech to obtain written approval from China Construction Bank for merger, consolidation or division, reducing registered capital, making investments, disposing of assets, increasing debt financing or other transactions that may adversely affect its ability to make payments under the loan.
 The loan agreement also contains customary events of default relating to, among other things, payment defaults or breaches of the terms of the loan, upon which the bank may declare all or a portion of our outstanding obligations payable to be immediately due and payable.
+As of December 31, 2022, RMB20.0 million (US\$2.9 million) was outstanding under the loan agreements with China Construction Bank.